antononcube/MathematicaForPrediction/MarkdownDocuments/ROC-for-Classifier-Ensembles-Bootstrapping-Damaging-and-Interpolation.md

 [![Classifier][3]][3]

-A classifier ensemble of the package \[6\] is simply an association mapping classifier IDs to classifier functions. <!--reference-->
+A classifier ensemble of the package \[[6](https://github.com/antononcube/MathematicaForPrediction/blob/master/ClassifierEnsembles.m)\] is simply an association mapping classifier IDs to classifier functions.

 The first argument given to `EnsembleClassifier` can be `Automatic`: